Coyote

 Canine Distemper

-A highly infectious disease, canine distemper is caused by the paramyxovirus, which affects the respiratory, nervous, and gastrointestinal systems of infected animals.
-Canine distemper can affect a variety of wildlife, such as foxes, coyotes, skunks, raccoons, and mink, as well as domestic animals, such as dogs.
-While canine distemper can occur at any time of the year, juvenile wildlife (particularly gray foxes, raccoons, and skunks) are highly susceptible to the disease in late winter and spring.
+Caused by the paramyxovirus, canine distemper is a highly infectious disease that targets the respiratory, nervous, gastrointestinal systems of infected animals.
+It poses a threat to various wildlife species, including foxes, coyotes, skunks, raccoons, and mink, as well as domestic dogs.
+While canine distemper can strike at any time throughout the year, juvenile wildlife, especially gray foxes, raccoons, and skunks, are highly vulnerable to the disease during late winter and spring.

 What are the symptoms of canine distemper?